-In a highly competitive job market, potential employees look for businesses that offer the benefits they want.
-However, for small business owners, it can be a challenge to find economical options that are attractive to both the employer and employee.
+In an ultra-competitive job market, potential employees look for businesses that offer more than an income; they look for companies that can provide the benefits they want.
+A comprehensive benefits package can be just as crucial to a potential employee as the paycheck.
+However, it can be challenging for small business owners to find economical options that are attractive to both the employer and employee.

 If you’re a small business owner looking to offer retirement plans to your employees, here’s what you need to know about your options.

 Retirement Plan Options for Small Business Owners

 1. Traditional 401(k)

 A 401(k) is the most common retirement plan option – popular with employers and employees alike.
 There are many plan providers to choose from, including some that specialize in small businesses.

 What to know about this plan:

 - Employee participation is optional, and employer matching/contributions are also optional.

 - Typically, employees make pre-tax contributions through salary deferrals (traditional).
 However, a Roth 401(k) plan allows employees to make after-tax contributions.

 - There is usually a cost per employee, setup, and monthly employer fees.